alanrme/go-clock/README.md

 Needs unicode

 ## Installation
-If you had go installed properly,
+If you have go installed properly,
 ```
 go build .
 go install .